browse search

 enforcement the act or process of enforcing.

-engage to get or use the service of; hire.
-[6 definitions]
+engage to obtain or use the service of; employ.
+[11 definitions]

-engineer one who is trained in the use or design of machines or engines, or in other technologies.
-[2 definitions]
+engineer one who is trained in the use or design of machines or engines, or in other areas such as electrical or chemical technology.
+[5 definitions]

-England the largest country on the island of Great Britain.
+England a division of the United Kingdom, comprising the southern and largest part of the island of Great Britain.

-English horn a woodwind instrument that looks like the oboe but is larger and lower in tone.
+English horn a double-reed woodwind instrument that resembles the oboe but is larger and lower in pitch.

-Englishman a man who was born in or is a citizen of England.
+Englishman a man who is a native or citizen of England, or a male of English descent.

-Englishwoman a woman who was born in or is a citizen of England.
+Englishwoman a woman who is a native or citizen of England, or a female of English descent.

-engraving the act, art, or procedure of carving into a surface or engraving.
-[2 definitions]
+engraving the act, art, or procedure of engraving.
+[3 definitions]

-engulf to cover entirely, as if by a flood.
+engulf to cover or envelop entirely, as in an abyss, fire, or flood.